-Recent changes to Medicare and Insurance regulations allow cataract patients to choose a new lens that provides a full range of vision unlike the older single‑vision lens implants called “monofocal lenses”.
+Recent changes to Medicare and Insurance regulations allow cataract patients to choose a new lens that provides a range of vision unlike the older single‑vision lens implants called “monofocal lenses”.

 With monofocal lens implants, there is a high likelihood you will need glasses for most activities after your cataract surgery, certainly for reading and near work.
 This means you will also continue to have the replacement cost of glasses through the years.